an1ndra/Obsidian/My Note Is Here.md

-This is a terminal program windowsjkiomok
+## This is a terminal program in windows
+Terminal very good combo for Linux.